theibd56/theibd56/README.md

 ###

-Frontend is a developer specializing in creating interactive user interfaces.
+Frontend developer specializing in creating interactive user interfaces.
 My goal is to develop user-friendly, fast and attractive websites and applications that will please users and meet their expectations.
 In my work, I use modern technologies and development methods to ensure high quality and efficiency of projects.

 * 🌍  I'm based in Russia, Novosibirsk
 * ✉️  You can contact me at [igorbezhinarov@ya.ru](mailto:igorbezhinarov@ya.ru)